DyutideeptaB/Cognition_Bytes_by_Dyutideepta/Project/planetary-feature-detection/index.md

 title: ""
 permalink: /Project/planetary-feature-detection/
 ---
-# AI for Lunar Sinuous Rille Detection
+# AI-Vision pipeline for satellite data analysis using Lunar Sinuous Rilles as an example

 ### Overview
-A MATLAB + CNN-based pipeline for detecting volcanic lunar sinuous rilles from KAGUYA MSI data.
+A MATLAB application that seamlessly integrates spectral and terrain remote sensing image data pre-processing steps like augmentation, enhancement, annotation & segmentation.
+Using semi-manual point-and-click selection of features by domain experts, one can create feature-specific training data of very high quality.
+The application is adaptable for any use case by altering the encoding for image bands and threshold limits.
+Using CNN-based architectures, the verification of fine-tuned models for the detection of lunar volcanic features like sinuous rilles was performed on the SELENE KAGUYA dataset, achieving predictions greater than 95% accuracy.

 ### 💻 Software
 - **Programming Language**: MATLAB®